-This can be a smart and effective way for entrepreneurs to fund their business ventures too—especially considering that 65 percent of self-made millionaires earn three streams of income, 45 percent earn four streams, and 29 percent earn at least five streams, according to Inc. Having additional streams of income is smart for anyone looking to build wealth, especially those who are cash strapped as they build a business.
+This can be a smart and effective way for entrepreneurs to fund their business ventures too—especially considering that 65 percent of self-made millionaires earn three streams of income, 45 percent earn four streams, and 29 percent earn at least five streams, according to Inc. Having extra income for business owners is smart for anyone looking to build wealth, especially those who are cash strapped as they build a small business.

 A secondary stream of income allows you to stay liquid and grow your projects without the added financial stress and the good news is: whatever your niche, there’s a potential for extra cash-flow.
 Here are five secondary income streams to consider as your entrepreneurial ambitions begin to take shape.

 If you’re a creator with handmade items or digital prints to sell, Etsy can be a lucrative platform to launch your ecommerce side hustle.
 In 2018, this artisan marketplace reached 39.4 million active consumers worldwide, and about 40 percent were repeat buyers, according to Statista.

 This second income stream does come with overhead costs, however.
 NerdWallet explains that Etsy charges 20 cents to list a product and then collects 3.5 percent of the profit for each sale.
 In addition, the Etsy Payment transaction processor is another 3 percent of the sale, plus 25 cents.
 Those fees exclude shipping costs—plus, Etsy recommends that you earmark 25 percent for taxes.

 While it can be a costly venture, as a creative, this side hustle provides you with another outlet to design and test new products while making money—a win-win.